sulu/docs/detail-specification/000-foundation/DET-004-Routing.md

 ##Routing
 ![Routing Process Diagram](https://raw.github.com/sulu-cmf/docs/master/detail-specification/images/diagrams/RoutingProcess.png)
+First of all there is a check, if the requested page has a still valid entry in the cache.
+If yes, just this page has to be returned in a response.

-The general routing process is using the `ChainRouter` of the Symfony CMF.
+For the general routing process the `ChainRouter` of the Symfony CMF is used.
 Together with its dynamic router it allows us to use dynamic routes.
-For this there is the `PortalRouteProvider`, which passes the URI of the current request to the `ContentMapper`.
+For this there is the `PortalRouteProvider`, which first analyzes the request with the `RequestAnalyzer`.
+Then the `RequestAnalyzer` can be used further, so that the request analyzation has only to be done once.

+Afterwards the `PortalRouteProvider` checks if the request should be redirected, and redirects to a route returning a `RedirectResponse`.
+Otherwise it will set the current theme and try to load the content with the given path from the `ContentMapper`.
 The `ContentMapper` returns the structure of the current page, which is used to render the website.

-The `PortalRouteProvider` creates a new Route with the required information, and redirects to the `DefaultController`, respectively to the controller and view defined in the Template.

-The default controller makes a lookup for the current URL in the `PortalManager`, and sets the according theme.
-The `LiipThemeBundle` will then resolve the paths to the Twig-templates in respect of the active theme.
+It passes the data to the template, and fills a response with the correct CacheHandlers.
+If the `ContentMapper` can't find any content, it will create a response with a HTTP 404 error, and return this one instead.